SuperlaiGithub/KeyCounter.jl/README.md

 using KeyCounter
 countkeys()
 ```
 KeyCounter will attempt to auto detect the correct keyboard device.
-If this doesn't work you can supply the correct number, along with other settings as keyword arguments to `countkeys`.
+If this doesn't work you can supply the make and model of the keyboard or the correct event number, along with other settings, as keyword arguments to `countkeys`.
 Acceptable keywords are detailed in the REPL help prompt (type `?countkeys`), which are summarised here.

     * keyboard: (String) name of the keyboard to assist with autodetecting.
 Using just keywords like the make and model works best (ie "logitech g512")
     * event: (Int) number of the event file to read from